The best scary games for Halloween 2020

 Five Nights at Freddy’s

-This wildly popular series of Halloween mobile games for iPhone and Android has seen the release of eight sequels following the original and it shows no signs of slowing down.
+This wildly popular series of Halloween mobile games for iPhone and Android has seen the release of multiple sequels following the original and it shows no signs of slowing down.
 The basic concept of these scary games places you as a hapless individual who must be on the lookout for nightmarish, homicidal animatronic characters bent on your untimely demise.
 The game resorts to the often looked down upon jumpscare (sudden appearances and loud noises) to freak you out, but it’s done so well, it’s a ton of fun.
-Keep an eye out for an upcoming augmented reality installation of the franchise as well.
-If you have a phobia of teddy bears coming to life and trying to end yours, you might want to stay away from this one.
+The augmented reality installation of the franchise was released last year, and FNAF’s creator recently announced he will be helping amateur developers get their spin-off games to the public.
+Even with what may be some extra time on your hands this year, the Five Nights at Freddy’s franchise will keep you busy all Halloween.

 Into The Dead 1 and 2